 While manufacturing is still struggling in certain sectors and the ripples through the supply chain will continue to be felt for the next several months, many manufacturers we talk to say they still need to add people.

 Creative recruiting ideas for manufacturing: Tap into this pool of workers

 Skilled workers like welders, electricians and many machinists are still hard to find, but for those looking for entry-level workers, there’s no better time to explore a previously untapped pool: Leisure and hospitality workers (e.g., food service, hotels and entertainment).

 Take a look at this graph from the Bureau of Labor and Statistics:

 Source: Analysts of the National Estimates Branch, Current Employment Statistics Survey, U.S. Bureau of Labor Statistics

 Anything jump out at you?
-More people have lost their jobs in the leisure and hospitality industry than any other over the past two months — and it’s not even close.
-Quite frankly, many of these workers will reflect on this sudden change and realize that these types of jobs do not provide enough security for them or their families when downturns in the economy occur.
+More people lost their jobs in the leisure and hospitality industry than any other — and it’s not even close.
+Quite frankly, many of these workers reflected on this sudden change and realized that these types of jobs do not provide enough security for them or their families when downturns in the economy occur.